Repotting

 If you want to plant in the ground, we still recommend repotting into a pint or quart before transferring your plant to the landscape.
 With even more mature roots, your plant will likely thrive.

-It may be tempting to just plant in a large pot so you never have to repot, but if you use a container that's way too large, it makes it tricky to maintain the correct moisture level.
+It may be tempting to plant in a large pot so you never have to repot, but if you use a container that's way too large, it makes it tricky to maintain the correct moisture level.
 When you size up gradually, you focus the moisture exactly where it needs to goto the roots.
 Plus, even if you don't need to size up yet, it's a good idea to repot every year and a half or so to give your soil and plant a refresh.

-Once your plant grows out in a slightly larger pot and starts showing signs of needing to be repotted again (roots fill to the bottom, top heavy, water drains too quickly, bulging pot), it's a good time to plant in your landscape or to go up to the next pot size.
+Once your plant grows out in a slightly larger pot and starts showing signs of needing to be repotted again (roots fill to the bottom, top-heavy, water drains too quickly, bulging pot), it's a good time to plant in your landscape or to go up to the next pot size.

 Plan for the ultimate pot size.